lmondada/dphil-thesis/content/04_matching/03_canonical.md

 slug = "sec:canonical"
 +++

-Reducing graph matching to ternary trees from the previous section is a big step towards an algorithm for graph matching.
+The reduction of graph matching to ternary trees from the previous section is a big step towards an algorithm for graph matching.
 However,
 {{% refproposition "prop-tree-patternmatching" %}} is expressed in terms of _existence_ of spanning trees---it is as yet unclear how the trees can be constructed.
 This is the purpose of this section.